TheNewGuy16/yoast-cmb2-field-analysis/README.md

 ```
 In the example above, if the field value is "helloWorld", Yoast Analysis will add "BeforeString helloWorld AfterString".

-If you are trying to analyze a group field that is a wysiwyg editor adding an attribute will not work, you will have to add an extra_class of yoast-analysis to the wysiwyg field options instead
+If you are trying to analyze a group field that is a wysiwyg editor adding an attribute will not work, you will have to add an extra_class of yoast-analysis to the wysiwyg field options instead.
+This also means that you can not set before and after strings on the wysiwyg editor since the attributes will not be added to the field.
 For example:

 ```php